abdulsamed1/Intellichain/README.md

 # 🎓 Project Documentation: AI-Powered NFT Gifting Agent

 ## 🧠 Overview
-This project demonstrates a hybrid Web3/Web2 AI Agent system that allows users to receive NFTs simply by replying to a tweet.
-It uses:
+This project demonstrates allows users to receive NFTs simply by replying to a tweet.
 ---

 ## 📌 Features
-- AI Agent (via Eliza) listens to Twitter for natural language NFT requests.
+- AI Agent listens to Twitter for natural language NFT requests.
-- Processes inputs using an LLM (e.g., GPT) to understand context.
+- Processes inputs using an LLM to understand context.
 - Checks gift code validity in Supabase.
 - Triggers Chainlink Function to mint NFT on testnet.
 - Sends NFT to wallet address mentioned in the tweet.